Frequently Asked Questions« back to main website

 The best way to clean My Keepon is to gently wipe the surface using a damp cloth and mild soap.

-Wet wipes such as this toy cleaner are also suitable, as is antiseptic hand wash gel.
+Some wet wipes are also suitable, as is antiseptic hand wash gel.

 Do not use any corrosive cleaning solutions or fluids.